 Bangladesh is one of the world's countries most at risk from disasters, particularly cyclones and floods, and their impact can be devastating.

-It is now also coping with 671,000 people who fled their homes in Myanmar and are living in makeshift camps in the Cox's Bazar area.
+It is now also coping with more than 740,000 people who fled their homes in Myanmar and are living in makeshift camps in the Cox's Bazar area.

 Building people’s ability to cope in Bangladesh

 - prepare for disasters, know what to when they happen and recover afterwards